thedtripp/Database-Design-Term-Project/README.md

 ## **Project Description**

-Designed a database to track airline related information.
+Designed a database to track air travel related information.
 Created full implementation of database in PostgreSQL with SQL.

 ## **Relation Scheme**